AndroidHell/rocinatne/notes.md

 ## tomorrow - well actually Thursday

-- check deets on og cards
-- redo feature head - shadow, center, float it?
-- parallax for cta ahd headers?
-- add some more stuff to home page
 - touch up blog - maybe add a header for now and make image smaller
-- fill projects page?

 ### card notes

 - update info in basehead
 - update info in astro.config
-- site og_title is currently updated in the index page(for some reason)
+- site og_title is currently updated in the index page(for some reason - fix this later)